Skip to content

 Retro / Retrospective

-A post-sprint analysis that identifies conventions, anti-patterns, and estimation patterns.
-When auto_retro is enabled, retrospectives run automatically after sprint review gates pass.
+A post-protocol analysis that identifies conventions, anti-patterns, and estimation patterns.
+When auto_retro is enabled, retrospectives run automatically after review gates pass.
 Results are stored in .sniper/memory/retros/.

 Review Gate

 A quality checkpoint between phases.
-Evaluates artifacts against a checklist and enforces a gate policy (strict, flexible, or auto).
+Evaluates artifacts against a checklist and enforces a gate policy (human_approval: true or human_approval: false).
 Run with /sniper-review.

 S